niolabs/docs/getstarted.rst

     nio add util

-Again, if you don't have ssh access set up for GitHub then try using the https flas:
+Again, if you don't have ssh access set up for GitHub then try using the https flags:

 .. code-block:: bash